 That makes it a perfect opportunity to observe them in their “natural habitat” – you’ll get to see how they’re really doing.

-This year, use some of your time at home to do 3 things: make sure your older adults are doing well, make simple home safety updates, and start important conversations about the future.
+This year, use some of your time at home to do three things: ensure your older adults are doing well, make simple home safety updates, and start meaningful conversations about the future.

-We share tips that help you focus on important details that will make a big difference in the long run.
+We share tips that help you focus on essential details that will make a big difference in the long run.

-If your parents or relatives are living independently, the holidays are a great time to discreetly check on them.
+If your parents or relatives are living independently, the holidays are a great time to check on them discreetly.

 By doing this every year and keeping notes, you’ll be able to spot changes more easily in the future.